 Though these components specifically impact local 3-pack, Google My Business account, Links, and Reviews heavily influence the ranking in local 3-pack.

 If your GMB profile is not part of your online local marketing strategy, then now it’s time you incorporate it.
 Local SEO is vital to bring locals into your business, and GMB significantly impacts local SEO.

 Fill in all information in the GMB account.
-Provide business information, including your business name and category, location, service hour, phone number, business website, and more.
+Provide business information, including your name and category, location, service hour, phone number, business website, and more.

 Adding photos to your GMB profile can help get people’s attention.
 Posting attractive images related to your business or any event can influence people to decide in your favor.

 People also like to give a review of your business.
-Replying to the people is a good sign to tell Google that you’re active in your GMB account.
+Replying to the people is a good sign to tell Google you’re active in your GMB account.
 And being involved in GMB can somehow impact local ranking.

 If you don’t have reviews in your account, you can ask your customers to study in the GMB account.
 Positive reviews impact your local ranking and drive customers to your business.

 84% of people trust reviews online as much as a recommendation.
 For customers, thoughts are like a request for decision-making.